hackamajig/irrealis_bayes/README.md

 I've placed commented demos in the test cases defined in "irrealis_bayes/tests.py".

+I've also placed a Matplotlib plotting demo in the "examples/" subdirectory.

 Three-step modeling strategy
 ============================
 See test FunctionalTestPMF.test_dice_problem() in "irrealis_bayes/tests.py" for